drcjar/ipfjes-thesis/source/14_chapter_6.md

 ## Results

-516 cases and 511 controls were recruited to IPFJES in the study period Feb 2017 to October 2019.
-22 of 516 cases(4\%), and 45 of 511 controls(9\%) were withdrawn because they no longer wished to take part in the study, they did not respond after we called them on three occasions, or we were notified that they had died before the interview took place.
+Five hundred and sixteen cases and 511 controls were recruited to IPFJES in the study period Feb 2017 to October 2019.
+Twenty two cases(4\%), and 45 of 511 controls(9\%) were withdrawn because they no longer wished to take part in the study, they did not respond after we called them on three occasions, or we were notified that they had died before the interview took place.
 The remaining 960 participants (494 cases, 466 controls) comprise the study sample.

 The median year of birth and age was 1943 and 76 for cases and 1945 and 74 for controls.
 Most cases and controls reported their ethnicity as white (97% and 96% respectively).
-Social economic class and exposure to smoking were similar for cases and controls (see Table one).
+Social economic class and exposure to smoking were similar for cases and controls (see Table 6.1).

 \newpage

-### Table one: Participant demographic characteristics
+### Table 6.1: Participant demographic characteristics

 | Characteristic                                   | Cases (N=494) | %  | Controls (N=466) | %  |